dananjayahbi/personal-portfolio-v3/README.md

 - Admin login lives at [`/admin-login`](./src/app/(auth)/admin-login/page.tsx).
 - Upon signing in you will land on the new [`/admin-dashboard`](./src/app/(admin)/admin-dashboard/page.tsx) overview.
-- The left-hand navigation (defined in [`src/app/(admin)/components/admin-nav.tsx`](./src/app/(admin)/components/admin-nav.tsx)) exposes quick access to dashboard content, project management, site settings, and profile controls.
+- The left-hand navigation (defined in [`src/app/(admin)/components/admin-nav.tsx`](./src/app/(admin)/components/admin-nav.tsx)) now uses Lucide icons and keeps labels concise for a focused dashboard feel.
+- Project, site settings, and admin profile forms all ship with direct Cloudinary upload widgets so you can drop in imagery without leaving the console.

 ## Deployment